MezoFoundation/constitution/README.md

 Mezo does not allow for intellectual property.

 ### Resource Pool
-The resource pool is distributed and decentralized, everything in it has an ID and a value proportional to the input costs of a Munit.
+The resource pool is distributed and decentralized, everything in it has an ID and a mezono value based on the input costs of that item.

 When an entity finishes the production of a good and gives it to the resource pool, and another entity exchanges Mezonos for that good, those Mezonos will be given to the entity who created that good.
-The value of the good is the sum of the value of the resources that went into the production of the good.
+The value of the good is the sum of the value of the resources that went into the production of the good divided by the number of that good produced by those resources.

-All standing holons must receive resources from the resource pool.
+All standing holons must receive resources only from the resource pool.

 ### Meta Mezo
-If multiple Mezo systems allocate resources with the approximately the same proportions for an extended amount of time and those Mezo systems have more than 80% Mezono consensus to merge, those Mezo systems will merge into one Mezo system.
+If multiple Mezo systems allocate resources with the approximately the same proportions for an extended amount of time and those Mezo systems have more than 80% Mezono consensus within each respective Mezo system to merge, those Mezo systems will merge into one Mezo system.
 (How is this similarity mathematically measured)

 Mezo Systems must communicate with one another to send and receive proportion data as well as a collective list of citizens within their individual systems.